Opinion

 Update July 2020

-This decision was upheld on appeal, but for different reasons.
+This decision was upheld on appeal, but the reasoning was slightly different:

 Content Disclaimer